sorokinpf/CryptoPortMapper/README.md

 - `remote_hostname` - domain name of target.
 IP address not enough cause domain name required during SSL connection establishing.
 (You can find it in certificate of target)
 - `remote_port` - remote TCP Port
 - `reread_timeout` - timeout in milleseconds for wait second message from server (see Motivation).
 Use 0 if you dont need.
 300 works fine in my projects.
 - `certificate_path` - path to client certificate.
 Certificate must be installed in your storage and private key must be attached.
-Skep if you dont need client certificate.
+Skip if you dont need client certificate.

 ## Motivation